abatchelor/awellchartedpath/_posts/2018-03-28-india-trains.md

 ### 🚂  Onboard the Malani Express

 Soon after leaving Jaisalmer at 4:45pm, an attendant came through offering `veg cutlets` for sale (and at the proper price, surprisingly!) and claiming that dinner would _not_ be served on the train because there was no pantry car on this run.
 His claim didn't really matter to us, since we wanted the cutlets, and they were again a really good snack.
 Of course, later on a different attendant came through offering dinner for sale, which we turned down once he admitted it wouldn't be served until 9:00pm (a bit late for us, though not unusual for locals).

+### 🚂  Onboard the Kalka Shatabdi Express

+While many foreign tourists stick only to the premium Shatabdi Express trains during their visits to India, with their included food and attendants who don't try to scam you, this was our first journey onboard.
+Since it was a morning route, we had morning tea and then breakfast, with `veg cutlets` again as the main item.
+It was very nice to be served at our seat, not have to worry about proper payment for the food, and everything was fine, if basic.
+We also enjoyed that they serve with trays lines with a very-specific menu dictated by the Indian Railway system, right down to the presence of salt & pepper satchets and a disposable napkin (plus the clearly listed caveat that you can receive an extra bottle of water for free if your journey (which is scheduled for under 6 hours) ends up taking over 18 hours...).

+### 🚂  Onboard the Himalayan Queen

+On our quick walk between trains we stopped at a food stall at Kalka Station and got a couple of flaky fried dough triangles with a mystery filling and some cookies, since we didn't think we would have the opportunity to buy any food once onboard the tiny Himalayan Queen.
+Of course, as soon as we boarded we were offered a basic vegetarian lunch by an attendant, and accepted (at 0.75 USD we were willing to try whatever it was).
+We ended up with some okay daal, rice, and chapati that kept us full for most of the long journey up the mountain.
+That journey was made longer by the regular stops at intermittent stations where everyone else on the train would spill out and stock up on snacks.
+After so many trips wondering whether the food attendant would ever appear, we were pretty surprised how many opportunities there were for food on this route!

+### 🚂  Onboard the Shivalik Deluxe Express

+TEXT

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> Sleeping